For staff contacts, view the full staff directory.

 Lorenzo is originally from Albuquerque, New Mexico.
 Since 1998, he has been involved in many aspects of HIV prevention work such as outreach in bathhouses while working at the LGBTQ Center of San Diego and creating HIV prevention programming specifically for gay and bisexual men here at PCAF.
 Currently Lorenzo is the Director of Prevention where he oversees many programs focused on stopping the spread of HIV in our community.
 Lorenzo’s commitment to the cause keeps growing stronger as HIV continues to disproportionately affect gay men and communities of color.
 He also loves to watch kitten videos.

 Megan was the first person in her family to go to college.
-She graduated from the University of Idaho with degrees in Psychology and Sociology and the University of Washington Tacoma with a Masters in Social Work.
-Her interest in HIV work began when she volunteered for Inland Oasis HIV Program as a receptionist, HIV tester, and risk reduction counselor.
-Megan is a Mental Health Case Manager at PCAF where she enjoys working to assist her clients.
-Megan believes PCAF is a great work environment where she is surrounded by friendly and supportive coworkers.
-She loves learning, video games, and spending time with her friends and family (including the furry, four-legged ones).
+Per graduated from the University of Idaho with degrees in Psychology and Sociology and the University of Washington Tacoma with a Masters in Social Work.
+Per interest in HIV work began when she volunteered for Inland Oasis HIV Program as a receptionist, HIV tester, and risk reduction counselor.
+Megan is a Client Services Team Lead at PCAF where per enjoys working to assist per clients.
+Megan believes PCAF is a great work environment where per is surrounded by friendly and supportive coworkers.
+Per loves learning, video games, and spending time with her friends and family (including the furry, four-legged ones).

 Stephanie joined the PCAF staff in 2010 as our bookkeeper.
 She manages billings and payroll, among other tasks, and keeps things in the business office running smoothly.
 When not at work, she enjoys country and swing dancing with her husband.